ACC25/wakaru/README.md

 Wakaru is based on a collection of sample data, taken from anonymous and approved sources, designed to mimic the interactions customers might have with customer service representatives.
 The raw sample data can be found [here](https://github.com/ACC25/wakaru/tree/master/source_emails).
 A breakdown of the sample data can be found [here](https://github.com/ACC25/wakaru/blob/master/source_emails/interactions.md).

+## Backend

+The backend for Wakaru was built with Rails and can be found [here](https://github.com/ACC25/wakaru-backend).
+It connects with the frontend using JSON Web Tokens and houses all the logic for email classification.

+## Frontend

+The frontend for Wakaru was built with React and can be found [here](https://github.com/ACC25/wakaru-frontend).
+It connects with the backend using JSON Web Tokens and houses all the logic for displaying email classification data.

 ## Backend Setup

 + Clone the repository `git clone git@github.com:ACC25/wakaru.git`